Chief Executive Officer

-Jill didn’t take a conventional path to entrepreneurship.
-Born and raised in Prince Edward Island, she moved to Fredericton, New Brunswick and earned a BA from UNB, later hopping to Waterloo, Ontario for another adventure, obtaining a master’s degree from the University of Waterloo.
-The field of anthropology (an unconventional major) was Jill’s focus throughout university, to study the history of people, why we do things, how we lived in the past and how technologies will change us in the future.
+Jill took an unconventional path to entrepreneurship.
+Born and raised in Prince Edward Island, she moved to Fredericton, New Brunswick and earned a Bachelor of Arts from UNB, and later, a Master of Arts from the University of Waterloo, in Waterloo, Ontario.
+The field of anthropology was Jill’s focus throughout university, studying the history of people, how culture affects how we live, and how technologies will change us in the future.

-Jill moved to Nova Scotia from Ontario in 2010, and started working for the province.
-Then she did another unconventional thing and left to become a co-founder of Neothermal Energy Storage on a mission to provide a warm home with a lighter heating bill.
+After moving to Nova Scotia in 2010, she started working for the provincial government.
+Seeing the potential of this technology, she left to become a co-founder of Neothermal Energy Storage, on a mission to provide a warm home with a lighter heating bill.

-Outside of working on Neothermal, Jill gets out of bed for her three rescue cats, a great cup of coffee (or two) and daydreams of summer days on Maritime beaches.
+Outside of working on Neothermal, Jill gets out of bed for her three rescue cats and a great cup of coffee, and daydreams of summer days on Maritime beaches.